act-rules/act-rules.github.io/_rules/links-identical-name-equivalent-purpose-b20e66.md

 #### Passed Example 6

 These two links go to pages that contain different amounts of information and/or differently worded information, but fulfill the same purpose in relation to the link.
-In the example, the call us details are the same format but in different locations.
+In the example, the phone number is in the same format but in different locations.

 ```html
 <html lang="en">